uvaaland/cig_llnl_workshop/index.md

   to run the solver.

 * **Learning goals:**
-    * Understand the steps required to run a continental-scale simulation with SPECFEM3D_GLOBE.
+    * Understand the steps required to run a continental-scale simulation with SPECFEM3D_GLOBE
-    * Get an overview of what data must be set in order to run a simulation with SPECFEM3D_GLOBE.
+    * Get an overview of what data must be set in order to run a simulation with SPECFEM3D_GLOBE
-    * Learn how to change the resolution of a simulation.
+    * Learn how to change the resolution of a simulation
-    * Get an idea of how to submit the mesh and solver job on the cluster.
+    * Get an idea of how to submit the mesh and solver job on the cluster

 ### Part III: Additional Topics: